l29ah/posplyu/README.md

 # Installation

 To install, ask your package manager to bring you `cabal-install`, clone this repo and call `cabal update && cabal install` in it.

+# Usage

+Put `posplyu &` in your `~/.xsession` or something to start it with your X session.
+Use the various command line args to query and edit the collected data.
+The argument style was inspired by `crontab` program.